 In 2001, the accordion remained some time away ...
 On the themes of Philippe Chany, he wrote, arranged and orchestrated Alain Chabat's film "Asterix & Obelix, Mission Cleopatra" recorded at Abbey Road by the London Symphony Orchestra .

 This musical eclecticism does not attenuate his love for the accordion to which he regularly returns.
-Because it was fed on popular music, 2017 announces a first album of accordionist that dedicates to the music to dance.
+Because he was nourished by popular music, Bruga has reserved the next release of an accordionist album which he devotes to dance music.
 The references to his masters cohabit with a color of personal arrangement developed on the occasion of the realization of the album "Yvette Hors Norme".